ZeCroque/RoleplayersAlternateStart/readme.md

 - Thanks to the authors of the tools listed below
 - Thanks to SKK for the mod [Fast Start New Game](https://www.nexusmods.com/starfield/mods/5971) which have been a good scripting resource to make my own hooks to MQ
 - Thanks to wskeever for the mod [Summoning of Ship - Ship Remote Control](https://www.nexusmods.com/starfield/mods/6216) and especially the ship landing navmesh logic that I use for the rescue beacon
+- Thanks to Wynterhawk for the Creation [Roll Your Own Start](https://creations.bethesda.net/en/starfield/details/c27a121a-c565-4ae0-9394-c58952c98f86/Wynter__39_s_Roll_Your_Own_Start) which learnt me a proper way to edit the new game logic that have been crucial for the 1.1.0 update.
 - Thanks to xtcrefugee for answering my questions about mid/small masters on the Starfield Modding Discord
 - Thanks to Redzy7 for his post on Starfield's design style for the thumbnail (https://www.reddit.com/r/Starfield/comments/15row6b/im_in_love_the_starfield_design_style_so_here_are/)
 - Thanks to the Starfield's fonts authors